-The 2013-2019 A3 was previously recalled for this problem in 2019 at which time the company says it installed “a new, more robust PODS connector and optimized cable routing.”
+The 2013-2019 A3 was previously recalled for this problem in 2019, when the company says it installed “a new, more robust PODS connector and optimized cable routing.”
 Complaints came in again in 2020 on vehicles that had received this implementation.
-In spite of its research, Audi has been unable to pinpoint the root cause of the problem, the automaker said in its letter to NHTSA, and that it believes there is an additional issue within the PODS system beyond the issue that was addressed in the initial recall.
+In spite of its research, Audi has been unable to pinpoint the root cause of the problem, the automaker said in its letter to NHTSA that it believes there is an additional issue within the PODS system beyond the issue that was addressed in the initial recall.

 So far, there have been no accidents, injuries or fatalities reported as a result of this recall.
-Audi is still working on a solution to the problem, but will begin to notify vehicle owners starting May 21.
-Owners can check NHTSA’s recall site for updates or to find out if their vehicle is included in the recall.
+Audi is still working on a solution to the problem but will begin to notify vehicle owners starting May 21.
+Owners can check NHTSA’s recall site for updates or if their vehicle is included in the recall.

 Dangers of Airbag Defects

-Airbags are meant to protect vehicle occupants, for example, by shielding an occupant’s head from slamming into the steering wheel, side window, dashboard or windshield.
-An airbag that functions properly in the event of a crash can save your life or help prevent catastrophic injuries such as a traumatic brain injury.
+Airbags are meant to protect vehicle occupants, for example, by shielding an occupant’s head from slamming into the steering wheel, side window, dashboard, or windshield.
+An airbag that functions properly during a crash can save your life or help prevent catastrophic injuries such as traumatic brain injury.

 A defective airbag, however, can end up doing a considerable amount of harm.
 Sometimes, malfunctioning sensors could prevent an airbag from deploying in the event of a crash.
 This could cause major injuries or even fatalities.
 In other cases, defective airbags could randomly deploy resulting in head trauma, broken bones and an elevated risk of crashes because of the suddenly reduced visibility.

-Auto manufacturers who are responsible for manufacturing defective auto parts or automobiles may be held accountable for their negligence.
+Auto manufacturers responsible for manufacturing defective auto parts or automobiles may be held accountable for their negligence.
 An experienced auto defect lawyer who has had a successful track record of holding negligent automakers liable will be able to advise injured victims and their families in such cases.
-It is important after an auto accident to preserve the vehicle in its current condition unaltered so an expert can examine it thoroughly for defects, malfunctions and other evidence.
+After an auto accident, it is essential to preserve the vehicle in its current condition unaltered so an expert can examine it thoroughly for defects, malfunctions and other evidence.